 Take the help of a plumber if necessary.

-If you have any locust post near your basement wall then that should also be either removed or reoriented.
+If you have any jack post or lally column near your basement wall then that should also be either removed or reoriented.

 All these steps are to be done before you can accommodate plywood forms.